lucasdavid/lucasdavid.github.io/Topics-on-Machine-Learning/_posts/2021-06-11-clustering.md

 ---
 layout: post
 title: K-Means and Hierarchical Clustering
-excerpt: "Efficient clustering algorithms implementations in Tensorflow and NumPy."
+excerpt: "Efficient clustering algorithms implementations in TensorFlow and NumPy."
 first_p: |-
   Here, our goal is to apply unsupervised learning methods to solve clustering and dimensionality reduction in two distinct task.